jsonmaur/phoenix-turnstile/README.md

 end
 ```

-To be extra sure the user is not a robot, you also have the option of passing their IP address to the verification API. **This step is optional.** To get the user's IP address in Live View, add `:peer_data` to the connect info for your socket in `endpoint.ex`:
+To be extra sure the user is not a robot, you also have the option of passing their IP address to the verification API. **This step is optional.** To get the user's IP address in LiveView, add `:peer_data` to the connect info for your socket in `endpoint.ex`:

 ```elixir
 socket "/live", Phoenix.LiveView.Socket,